gleicher/765-2017-dc3-graphgen/README.md

 If the network is partitioned, with some probability, the sender will choose a recipient in their partition (otherwise they will choose randomly from all others, which may or may not be someone in their partition).

+A message "chain" can be added (where person A sends to B sends to C) - to give another pattern to spot / compare.

 In the future, other effects (like hierarchies) may be modeled.